 - Be prepared for a heavy workload.
-This is a difficult course. - Read the "Chapter Preview" and "Chapter Goals" at the beginning of each section; read the "Summary" and learn the "Key Terms" at the end of each chapter. - Create flash cards and form study groups. - Know the difference between a phrase and a clause. - Know the difference between form and function. - Know the differences between coordinating conjunctions, subordinating conjunctions, and conjunctive adverbs. - Keep up with new material presented in each class (the same as you would when learning math or a foreign language).
+This course is difficult. - Read the "Chapter Preview" and "Chapter Goals" at the beginning of each section; read the "Summary" and learn the "Key Terms" at the end of each chapter. - Create flash cards and form study groups. - Keep up with new material presented in each class (the same as you would when learning math or a foreign language).

 - Do the designated exercises before coming to class.
 Doing them after the discussion is not nearly as effective in understanding and retaining the material. - Make a list of questions when you do your homework and ask them in class if they are not covered. - Be prepared to look at the rules of grammar from new perspectives.
-Language is not an absolute. - Attend every class session.
+Language is not always an absolute, and some standards of "correctness" have changed over time. - Attend every class session.
 Absences affect your grade because you are not in class to learn and/or reinforce material as we discuss it. - Understand underlying concepts-do not simply memorize! - Seek out extra help when you need it.
 If you are not earning the grades that you desire, you can change your performance in the class.
-You have two resources available for assistance: (1) come see me during office hours, or (2) visit the on-campus Writing Center located in Clark Hall.
+You have two resources available for assistance: (1) come see me during office hours, or (2) visit the on-campus Writing Center located in Clark Hall 126.